daviddwlee84/DeepLearningPractice/Project/MedicalCorpus/README.md

 So I map `nx`, `nz` to `n`.
 And map `vd`, `vn`, `vx` to `v`.
 And map `ad`, `an` to `a`

 ### jieba trace code

+> TODO: maybe try to use the dictionary offered by pkuseg for jieba (maybe need some adjustment)

 #### jieba POS